 First and foremost, you’ll want to know who painted your picture.
 Artists started signing their works around the 15th century, and while their signatures are most commonly on the front, in more recent times they have often been applied to the reverse.

 Christie’s specialists can check signatures by looking them up in the artist’s catalogue raisonné — and sometimes even narrow down the date of a work based on the evolution of a signature over time.

-The artist will usually also have provided a title or date — and sometimes more besides.
-As well as signing, naming and dating his works on the reverse, the British artist Ben Nicholson (1894-1982) often included his address, a welcome addition that helps specialists build the story behind the artwork.
+The artist might also have provided a title or date — and sometimes more besides.
+As well as signing, naming and dating his works on the reverse, the British artist Ben Nicholson often included his address, a welcome addition that helps specialists build the story behind the artwork.

-Artists began switching from working on wooden panels to canvas in the 15th and 16th centuries, because it enabled larger paintings.
+Artists began switching from working on wooden panels to canvas in the 15th and 16th centuries, because it enabled them to make larger paintings.
 Painting on copper sheets also became fashionable in the 17th century.